 Dr. Hillier graduated from the Victoria College Medical School in 1886 and started his medical practice in Wheatley.
 He joined the College of Physicians and Surgeons on the 30th of April, 1886.

 Dr. Hillier married Cora Wigle on the 9th of January, 1889 in Leamington, Ontario.
 Mrs. Hillier was born in Mersea Twp (Essex County) on the 27th of March, 1868, the eldest child and only daughter of Robert Wigle and the former Sarah Jane Scratch.
 Her parents were farmers and her brothers were; Howard, Ernest, Milton, Forest and Leonard.

 By 1892, Dr. and Mrs. Hillier had moved to Leamington (Essex Co.).
-They had 2 children; a son named Leland Glen Hillier was born on the 12th of June, 1892 and a daughter Sarah Madelyne Hillier was born on the 17th of February, 1896.
-(She died in Toronto on the 24th of December, 1938 from injuries sustained in a car accident).
+They had 2 children; a son named Leland Glen Hillier who was born on the 12th of June, 1892 and a daughter Sarah Madelyne Hillier who was born on the 17th of February, 1896.
+(Sarah Madeline Hillier died in Toronto on the 24th of December, 1938 from injuries sustained in a car accident).

 With the close proximity of Leamington to Chatham-Kent, Dr. Hillier was known to treat patients in Wheatley and Romney Township (Chatham-Kent).

 Dr. Hillier joined the First Hussars in 1904.
 By 1911 he had been made a Captain and he was chosen to participate in the Coronation of King George V, on the 22nd of June (1911).